fffaraz/dockerweb/README.md

 ### Upgrading

-To upgrade you just need to run `docweb upgrade` first and then rebuild all the images with `docweb build:all` if necessary.
+To upgrade you just need to run `docweb upgrade` first and then if necessary rebuild all the images with `docweb build:all` and re-run all the containers to use new images built.

 ## How to run services